hathora/builder/README.md

-# rtag - real time app generator
+# rtag - realtime app generator
 ## Overview

-Rtag is a framework that aims to simplify application development by allowing the developer to focus only on application-specific logic, without having to think about adjacent concerns such as infrastructure, tooling, networking, storage, etc.

-Rtag uses a YAML file (`rtag.yml`) to define the application specification.
-The developer declares the client data model, mutation functions, and other relevant configuration in this file.
-Rtag then uses this specification to automatically generate several key components:
+Rtag is a framework for building realtime applications with a focus on development experience.

+### Features
+Rtag comes out of the box with the following features so that developers don't have to think about them:
+- Networking (state synchronization and RPC, efficient binary serialization)
+- Authentication
+- Automatic persistence
+- Declarative API format with client generation
+- Development server with hot reloading and built in debug UI

+### Application spec
+The foundation of an rtag application is the `rtag.yml` file, which defines various aspects of the application's behavior.
+One of the primary components the developer includes in this file is a fully typed API, which lists the server methods as well as the client state tree.

+From this specification, rtag automatically generates the following:
 - server side method stubs that set up the entire server code structure and just need to be filled in with the application's business logic
 - clients for frontends to use to communicate with the rtag server in a typesafe manner
 - a web-based debug application that allows for testing backend logic right away without writing any frontend code

-Rtag also comes with a powerful development server with features like hot code reloading and live code bundling, which aim to get out of the way of the developer and create an enjoyable development experience.

 ## Installation
 #### Requirements
 - node v15+

 Install rtag from the npm registry: